happymondaynkanta/Machine-Vision-Module/README.md

-# Machine-Vision-Week-2-Seminar
+# Machine-Vision-Module
-This repository contains seminar code for my students in the Machine vision Module
+This repository contains seminar codes for my students in the Machine Vision Module.